hwdeboer1977/midnight-polisZK/README.md

    and claimed with it.
 What remains custodial is the seed-based test employees the CLI generates.

-`tax-and-vaults-approach.md` describes a four-contract version of this with separate tax and contribution vaults.
+The tax-and-vault appendix describes a four-contract version of this with separate tax and contribution vaults.
 It is superseded — see **What the compiler would not do** for why that shape cannot be built.